 Over 2020 and the start of 2021, safety became a key decision in customers visiting a premises and they were quick to complain if they felt the required standard was not being met.

 For the rest of 2021 and beyond, there is a chance for businesses with a strong safety culture to continue to communicate this and use as a source of competitive advantage.
 As employees return to the workplace and hospitality opens its doors again, there will be a high expectation on the safety and hygiene standards of businesses.

 Matching resources and capabilities to the business offer

 A fundamental of business strategy is understanding the resources and capabilities within an organisation and then developing a product or offering that maximise the use of these factors.
 Often, when assessing accidents or food poisonings, it is found that the business did not have the equipment or knowledge to complete a task or produce food safely.

-Similar to the guest journey, in 2020 we saw businesses review their offer to make sure they could do it within the restrictions imposed on them.
+Similar to the guest journey, over the last 12 months we saw businesses review their offer to make sure they could do it within the restrictions imposed on them.
 This included reduced numbers of team in the kitchen and impact on the supply chain.
 Businesses looked to restructure menus and limit the number of orders they could take in order to do it safely.
 Hopefully, businesses will continue to consider their resources and capabilities when deciding strategy moving forward.
 They can then either match their offer or look to improve the resources and the knowledge they have access to.

 It is estimated that half of foodborne disease cases are attributed to poor hand washing and a million deaths occur globally due to poor hand hygiene.
-Early reports for food poisoning rates in 2020 indicate a reduction in cases, however it is too early to be certain and also to understand other contributing factors.
-If nothing else, 2020 brought a focus to hand washing that will hopefully continue on into the future.
+Early reports for food poisoning rates in 2020 to 2021 indicate a reduction in cases, however it is too early to be certain and also to understand other contributing factors.
+If nothing else, the start of the pandemic in 2020 brought a focus to hand washing that will hopefully continue on into the future.